 SIS Primary School students compete in the Shenzhen International Schools Athletic Conference (SISAC) in a variety of sports.
-The sports SIS currently competes in are: Basketball, Soccer, Badminton, Swimming, and Track & Field.
-Teams are coached by SIS staff and all students in Grades 3 to 5 are welcome to sign-up.
+The sports SIS currently competes in are: Basketball, Soccer, Touch Rugby, Badminton, Swimming, and Track & Field.
+Teams are coached by SIS staff and all students in Grades 4 and 5 are welcome to sign-up.
 However, due to the nature of competitive sports and our facilities, coaches may make selections to reduce student numbers.
-Basketball and Soccer Teams practice from 3:10-4:15pm two times per week and also compete in 2-3 tournaments/matches per season.
-Badminton, Swimming and Track & Field practice from 3:10-4:45pm two times per week and also compete in 2-3 tournaments per season.
+Basketball, Soccer, and Touch Rugby Teams practice from 3:10pm to 4:15pm two times per week and also compete in 2-3 tournaments/matches per season.
+Badminton, Swimming and Track & Field practice from 3:10pm to 4:45pm two times per week and also compete in 2-3 tournaments per season.
 As Badminton, Swimming and Track & Field Primary Sports operate outside of ASA times, SIS does not offer bussing for students participating.